technipelago/sequence-rest-service/README.md

 # Sequence Generator REST Service

-This Spring Boot application uses Reactor framework to generate unique number sequences in concurrent environments.
+This Spring Boot application uses Reactor framework to generate unique sequence numbers in concurrent environments.

+This service can be used to generate customer, invoice, case numbers, etc.
+You can control the starting number and the format for each sequence.

+In Grails applications you can use the plugin [Restful Sequence Number Generator](https://github.com/goeh/grails-sequence-generator-rest) as a client.
+The Grails client will communicate with this service to get unique sequence numbers.

 ## Configuration